Let’s just say it: growing a company is complicated. And confusing. And more than a little frustrating.

 Objectives, defined.
 Gaps, closed.
 Now comes the action.

 But where do you start?
-Scientific success comes from building on previous experiments and applying fresh ideas.
-The right sales and marketing system takes into account the right audience with the right message that’s distributed through the right channels.
+Growth comes from building on previous successes and applying fresh insights and ideas.
+The right formula targets the right audience with the right message through the right channels.

 If you have the right channels but not the right engagement, evolve the message.
-And if the message still isn’t working, you don’t have the right audience or what you’re offering isn’t compelling enough.
+And if the message still isn’t working, you can conclude that you don’t have the right audience or that your offering isn’t compelling enough.

 Rigorous analysis along the way is critical so that test and learn doesn’t become guess and guess again.

-Growth is challenging.
+We’ve said it before and we’ll say it again: growing a company is hard.
 The key is to have a clear understanding of what you want to achieve, what you need to achieve it and how to continue to refine the solution until you’ve accomplished your objective.